muratk3n/thirdwave/en/README.md

 their own game.
 Reps balked, and radicalized on 4G (Green, Gays, Guns, God) to differentiate, so the Clinton years had insane amt of drama.
-These issues were moral, ethical issues not political, unresolvable at that level, so intense fighting persisted, became entrenched.
+These issues were moral, ethical issues not political, unresolvable, so intense fighting persisted, became entrenched.
 Hannity vs Maddow, people screaming at eachother, theather, junk-food politics are all the descendants of that era.